AhmedZakaria1/apitest/README.md

 5. From the directory where you cloned,cd to project root folder  (cd apitest)

-6. In windows/linux , assuming you have gradle and java installed , run below command to compile, resolve dependencies and execute the JUnit test.
-Note: The test needs to be run in public network as proxy could be set in private/VPN networks and test would fail as the code doesn't currently support proxy settings.
+6. On windows/linux , assuming you have gradle and java installed , run below command to compile, resolve dependencies and execute the JUnit test.
+Note: The test may not run in private/VPN networks as the request could time out due to proxy settings.In such cases, use public network to run the test.

 Command : gradle test --tests APITest

-7. The test results can be checked under
+7. The test results that get generated can be checked under
-<clonedDir>\apitest\build\reports
+<clonedDir>\apitest\build\reports\tests\test\index.html
-<clonedDir>\apitest\build\test-results
+<clonedDir>\apitest\build\test-results\test\TEST-api.tests.APITest.xml

 Information about source code.
 The JUnit test APITest is under package api.tests.
-The utilities have been written in Utils class in package com.api.test
+The utilities have been written in Utils class in package com.api.test.Third party library jackson has been used to parse json.